Department of Justice is now the Department of Communities and Justice. Find out more >

 You will need to know the name and address of the driver and in some cases the owner, of the other vehicle.

 If the other driver did not give their details, there are other ways to identify the other party.
-For more information, see Identify the other party.
+For more information, see Identifying the other party.

 For more information, see Insurance.